Lramseyer/vaporview/CONTRIBUTING.md

 I should also mention if it's not obvious; I come from a hardware background.
 Web programming is not my area of expertise.
 You're not going to offend me by crutiquing my code or my choices.
 You're also not going to offend me for crutiquing my life choices - especially if you use Verdi through a VDI or VNC session and you actually like it!
 I hope this documentation is able to provide an explaination on how everything is implemented so that we can make this project into the best it can be.

-## Low hanging fruit

-Since me and my gang of AI ghost writers have (up to this point) have been the biggest contributors to this project, you might imagine that it's a lot of work to make this code useful _and_ nicely organized _and_ well documented _and_ have hice asthaetics _and_ juggle all of my other priorities of life like Skiing, Rock Climbing, a full time job, and a social life.
-So I have compiled a list of things that you could easily get started on to contribute to this project.

-- Creating custom icons for netlist view or control bar
-- Adding data formats

-## Not so low hanging fruit

-While not necissarily a priority, I have a list of things that would greatly enhance the usability of this extension, but they're kind of difficult (for me at least) and I might need some help with these:

-- ~~Rewriting performance critical components (like the renderer) in Web Assembly~~ It turns out that after porting the renderer to canvas, the Javascript implementation is more than fast enough.

 ## Extension overview

 The file structure for the extension (not including assets like icons and pcitures) is as follows